openbridge/airbridge/README.md

 ```
 poetry install
 ```
 Make sure you are in the `src/airbridge` directory, then you can run Airbridge using a simple Python command like this;

 ```bash
 poetry run main  -i airbyte/source-stripe -w airbyte/destination-s3 -s /airbridge/env/stripe-source-config.json -d /airbridge/env/s3-destination-config.json -c /airbridge/env/stripe-catalog.json  -o /airbridge/tmp/mydataoutput/
 ```
 The above command is an example.
 It shows a connection to Stripe, collecting all the data defined in the catalog, then send the data to Amazon S3.
 Thats it.

+***Note**: The paths are above are absolute, not relative.
+Make sure your have those set correctly specific to your environment!*

-After running these two commands, in your local output path you will see;
+After running Airbridge, in your local output path (`-o`), you will see;

 ```tree
 - airbridge